 - Shops and many bars and restaurants do not open on Sundays, even in tourist destinations.

 - Germany is very open about their war history and younger people especially, are happy to discuss how it has affected their recent history.
-Using the Nazi salute, shouting “heil Hitler” and displaying the swastika or other symbols of the Third Reich is a criminal offence, punishable by up to five years in prison.
+Using the Nazi salute, shouting “heil Hitler” and displaying the swastika or other symbols of the Third Reich is a criminal offense, punishable by up to five years in prison.

 - Do not be disrespectful at concentration camps or Jewish memorials by taking selfies or climbing on memorial stones or buildings.
 Such places should be visited if possible; they do not always make for the most comfortable of tourist attractions but nevertheless, the holocaust and its victims should not be forgotten.